 - Pressure washing the exterior of the home is a simple way to brighten up the home without much of an investment.

 - A fresh coat of paint on the fence, or hiring a landscaper to reshape the gardens can go a long way to creating a great first impression.

 - The two rooms that really sell homes fast are the kitchen and the master bedroom.
 If your home needs an upgrade in either of these two rooms, a renovation is definitely something to consider.

 - Simple upgrades such as new faucets, better lighting, removing/updating cabinets, or increasing closet space can do wonders for a room’s look.

-- Renting a portable storage container like a BigSteelBox to store your items on-site during a renovation will make it go most smoothly and provide storage to declutter and stage your home while it’s for sale.
+- Renting a portable storage unit like a BigSteelBox to store your items on-site during a renovation will make it go most smoothly and provide storage to declutter and stage your home while it’s for sale.
 PLUS you’ll have a head start on packing because you can have your loaded BigSteelBox moved directly to your new home when you’re ready!

 - Go through your home and inventory small issues that need to be taken care of (a leaky faucet, fresh coat of paint, plant new flowers in the yard, fix a broken step, etc.).